yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_GettingStarted.html.md

 	- *Android Public Key* - is the public key given to you from Google. (iOS doesn't have a public key).

 	- *Test Purchases* - allows testing IAP on Google Play. (iOS doesn't have this functionality).

+	- *SSV* - enables server-side receipt verification.
+(Android doesn't have this functionality).

 	<div class="warning-box">Choose the secret wisely.
 You can't change it after you launch your game!
 	Initialize `CCSoomlaStore` ONLY ONCE when your application loads.</div>